perrybutler/rapidjs/README.md

 &lt;GoogleMap lat="37.790" long="-122.390"/&gt;

+As we can see, templated re-usable components and UI have been a "thing" for quite some time; most frameworks take a similar approach.
+[Relevant](http://en.wikipedia.org/wiki/User_interface_markup_language).

 ### Challenge 2 - CMS

 This challenge is actually what sparked the development of Rapid.js and it incorporates the very first prototype.
 I've taken a step back from the Mist project to focus on a core framework that can support it - Rapid.js.
 I did capture a video of Mist's early functionality and features before shifting focus: